AnnoyingCotton/monster/README.md

 # monster
- A trouble in terrorist town spin off for minecraft where there is one traitor who gets stronger as the game progresses!
+ A trouble in terrorist town spin off for minecraft bukkit servers where there is one traitor who gets stronger as the game progresses!
 Also inspired by other similar games such  as among us and town of salem.

  To start the game simply type /startgame <border radius>